 - Transmission / risk / prevalence

-- Epidemiological modelling of spread (incl. studies which aim to model health outcomes or health system outcomes; include population mortality rates (i.e. deaths relative to total population); exclude case fatality rates (i.e. deaths relative to COVID cases))
+- Epidemiological modelling of spread (incl. studies which aim to model health outcomes or health system outcomes; include population mortality rates (i.e. deaths relative to total population); exclude case fatality rates (i.e. deaths relative to COVID cases)); include genetic epidemiology if the main focus is on spread of disease (if the focus is on characterising strains, code as genetics / biology)

 - Risk modelling